center-for-threat-informed-defense/attack_to_cve/README.md

 ## Future Work

 Creating a methodology for mapping ATT&CK techniques to CVE is the first step.
 To realize our goal of establishing a connection between vulnerability management and threat modeling, the methodology needs widespread adoption.
 Users need consistent access to vulnerability information including ATT&CK technique references.
-The methodology needs widespread adoption by the CVE community.

 To support widespread adoption of this methodology, the following next steps are underway: